nayasinghania/nayasinghania/README.md

 ## 👨🏽‍💻 About Me :

-My name is Vedant Singhania, from Palo Alto, California.
-I have been coding since I was 12, starting with MIT Scratch.
-Since then I have become proficient at 4 programming languages by self-teaching and taking computer science classes in school, which I have used to create applications to help people in their everyday lives.
-More recently, I have delved into the world of Arduino and C/C++ in order to create low-cost products to assist wheelchair users like me to be able to navigate the world more independently.
+My name is Vedant Singhania and I am from Palo Alto, California.
+I have been coding since I was 12 and since then, I have become highly proficient in HTML, Python, Java, and JavaScript, and various frameworks, I have taken college-level computer science courses in high school, and I am now in the midst of my first year as a computer science major at San Jose State University.
+While I enjoy working on my own projects to help people in their everyday lives, I also have a passion for contributing to open source code in the community.

+Besides majoring in and having a deep passion for computer science, I am strong in my academics, I love singing in choir, and I often volunteer in the community.

 Want to know more about me?
 [Check out my portfolio.](https://vedantsinghania.com)